Welcome to The Bukit – Bali's clifftop peninsula that stretches from Uluwatu, Bingin and Padang Padang, to beautiful Balangan and beyond...

 6. Surf Uluwatu’s most famous breaks

 Right up there with the world’s very best surfing destinations, Uluwatu’s waves are high priority on every board rider’s itinerary.
 Novices need not apply – the waves here regularly barrel onto sharp reef with strong currents to boot, attracting pros (and wannabes) from around the world.
 Learning to surf?
-Try nearby Jimbaran instead, or try Dreamland during a smaller swell.
+Try nearby Jimbaran instead, or Dreamland Beach during a smaller swell.

-7. Watch a Kecak Fire Dance
+7. Watch a Kecak Fire Dance at Pura Luhur Uluwatu

 Culture vultures, if you’d like to witness a traditional Balinese performance, then securing a seat at a breathtaking Kecak Dance is an absolute must.
 Performed by over 100 men in an open-air amphitheatre centred by plumes of fire, expect hypnotic chanting, dancing and dramatic movements under the night’s sky as the tale of a prince and a monkey king unfolds.
 You can witness this epic production at both Pura Luhur Uluwatu (Uluwatu Temple), or at the GWK Cultural Park, but our fave is at the temple, thanks to the epic cliffside backdrop.
 Performances start at 6pm every day, but you’ll want to arrive early to secure your ticket and get the best seat.